raccoongang/openprocurement.auctions.lease/docs/source/tutorial.rst

 For some reasons Organizer may need to have 3 working days pause between `tenderPeriod.endDate` and `auctionPeriod.startDate`.

 When `tenderPeriod.endDate` is passed it must be set exactly 3 working days before `auctionPeriod.startDate`.

+For any other `tenderPeriod.endDate` ValidationError will be raised:

+.. include:: tutorial/auction-post-wrong-tenderperiod-enddate.http
+   :code:

 If `tenderPeriod.endDate` is not passed it will be calculated automatically as 8PM day before `auctionPeriod.startDate`.